Last updated on 2026-05-15

 Program Overview

 The Civil Engineering Technology program is tailored to equip students with the essential skills for designing highway, transportation, and municipal systems.
-The first year focuses on foundational engineering technology principles, including engineering science, materials technology, surveying, and drafting.
-In the second year, students delve into specialized subjects related to highway and municipal systems, such as highway engineering and environmental planning.
+In the first year, students delve into engineering technology fundamentals, including engineering science, materials technology, surveying, and drafting.
+The second year emphasizes specialized subjects related to highway and municipal systems, such as highway engineering and environmental planning.
 Throughout the program, students engage in practical learning experiences, applying their knowledge in real-world scenarios through lectures, hands-on activities, and collaborative projects.

 Program Structure

-The Civil Engineering Technology program is structured to be completed in a two-year full-time study format.
-Key features of the program include:
+The Civil Engineering Technology program is structured to be completed in a duration of two years of full-time study.
+The program is designed to provide a comprehensive understanding of civil engineering principles and practices.
+Key features of the program structure include:

 Featured Experiences

-- Fieldwork courses, including a one-week intensive surveying course, to apply theoretical knowledge in real-world settings.
+- Fieldwork: A mandatory one-week surveying fieldwork course allows students to apply their theoretical knowledge in practical settings.

 Career Options

-Graduates of the Civil Engineering Technology program can pursue various career paths in Canada, including:
+Graduates of the Civil Engineering Technology program can pursue a variety of career paths in Canada, including:

 - Civil Engineering Technologist: Involves planning, designing, and overseeing construction projects, ensuring compliance with regulations.